Debugging

 git

-If yo are in need of a package not listed above during the build process.
+If you are in need of a package not listed above during the build process.
 Please let us know in discord and we will add it for you.
+Or you can append apk add [PACKAGE] &&

 ESLint errors during build command